cfshi/coronavirus/MREB.app.md

 # 11.2 Describe your data analysis methods, (e.g. statistical analysis, textual analysis, NVIVO, etc.)?

 We will collect only easily categorizable responses, and will study with standard descriptive and inferential statistical methods.

+# 14.4	Provide the following;
+a) Description of the potential psychological risk(s).
+b) Explanation of how the psychological risk(s) will be managed or minimized.
+c) If the study includes significant psychological risk, then explain why alternative approaches with less psychological risk cannot be used.

+There may be some risks from participating in this survey.
+Some of the topics inquired in this study may be sensitive.

 # 14.18 Discuss any potential benefits to the participants, scientific community and/or society that justify involvement of participants in this study.